-The Working Families Party issued a statement Tuesday night following Zohran Mamdani’s projected win in the Democratic primary for New York City mayor.
-State party leaders had previously indicated the party might have considered running its own candidate in the general election if its endorsed slate lost.
+The Working Families Party has issued a statement praising Zohran Mamdani’s projected win in the Democratic primary for mayor of New York City mayor.
+State leaders previously indicated the party had considered running its own candidate in the general election in the event its endorsed slate lost.

-As of this article, Mamdani leads Cuomo by a margin of 432,305 votes to 361,840, accounting for 43.5% of the total.
+As of this article, Mamdani leads Cuomo by a margin of 432,305 votes to 361,840, accounting for 43.5% of the total cast.
 However, New York City uses ranked-choice voting, and a second round of tabulations is currently underway.
-Those results are expected sometime next week; however, Cuomo has since conceded.
+While those results are expected sometime next week, Cuomo has since conceded the race.

-In response to Mamdani’s projected win, Maurice Mitchell, National Director of the Working Families Party, said people are tired of the status quo and praised Mamdani’s campaign for sending “shockwaves across the country” by staying true to progressive values and connecting authentically with working people.
+In a June 25 response to Mamdani’s projected primary win, Maurice Mitchell, the national director of the Working Families Party, said that people are tired of the status quo politics and Mamdani’s win is part of its effort to elect a “new generation of candidates” focusing on working people.
+She praised his campaign for sending “shockwaves across the country” by staying true to progressive values and connecting with working people.

 Background provided in Mitchell’s statement noted that the Working Families Party held over 100 canvasses, events, and phone banks in support of Mamdani’s primary campaign and others backed by the party.
 It also claimed to have mobilized more than 1,000 volunteers, distributed over 300,000 text messages, and sent mailers to 250,000 households.

-The party further stated that it ran several ads, including two in support of Mamdani featuring actress Cynthia Nixon and U.S. Representative Alexandria Ocasio-Cortez, as well as a negative ad opposing Cuomo.
+The party further stated that it ran several ads, including two in support of Mamdani featuring actress Cynthia Nixon and U.S. Rep. Alexandria Ocasio-Cortez, as well as a negative ad opposing Cuomo’s primary campaign.

 The party had previously taken steps to place attorney Gowri Krishna on its ballot line as a placeholder candidate.
 Local reports indicated that had Mamdani, City Council Speaker Adrienne Adams, City Comptroller Brad Lander, or State Senator Zellnor Myrie not won in last night’s mayoral primary, the party might have fielded an independent general election candidate rather than support the Democratic nominee, which it has frequently done in previous mayoral races.